 This spiral is ever-expanding.
 It starts small, at zero, and slowly grows bigger and broader, but not in concentric circles.
 The Fibonacci sequence is a series of numbers that begins with zero, one-and then follows the pattern of adding the previous two numbers in the line to get the next number: 0, 1, 1, 2, 3, 5, 8, 13, 21, etc.

 The Golden Ratio is used in design all the time, and it has been for centuries.
 You can see it in the Mona Lisa and The Creation of Adam.
 It's used in the construction of the Pyramids of Giza and the Parthenon in Athens.
 Today, it's famously used in Pepsi, Google, and Twitter logos.

-Designers, artists, architects, engineers, and others are all using this concept to create mathematically pleasing designs to the eye.
+Designers, artists, architects, engineers, and others use this concept to create mathematically pleasing designs for the eye.

 To do the same, you need to: